codepoet80/Kindle-Migration-For-TouchPad/README.md

 The procedure is fully reversible — nothing in the on-device installation of the app is modified.

+That said, this was an experiment/investigation.
+You probably don't want to do this.

 ## TL;DR — just run the scripts

 If you don't want to read everything, the whole flow is automated in two